YuPototo/jack_syntax_analyzer_dart/README.md

 ### API

-- `constructor`: Takes a file path as input and initializes the tokenizer.
-After initialization, a list of tokens is available.
-This is not the best way to do it, because all the heavy lifting is done in the constructor.
+- `constructor`: Takes string as input and initializes the tokenizer.
 - `hasMoreTokens`: Returns true if there are more tokens available.
 - `advance`: Reads the next token from the input and makes it the current token.
 Should be called only if `hasMoreTokens` is true.
 - `tokenType`: Returns the type of the current token.